 In a nutshell our Gender Advertising Remixer app lets you re-combine video from ads directed at boys with audio from ads directed at girls (and vice versa) to create hilarious and insightful fair use mash-ups.
-It allows you to drag and drop clips from a library of 40 absurdly gendered toy commercials into 800 possible remix combinations.
+It allows you to drag and drop clips from a library of 20 absurdly gendered toy commercials into 400 possible remix combinations.
 There are currently three different versions of the app up and running!
-We have the 2nd Flash version (which now lets you save your remixes to YouTube).
-We also have an HTML5 video version and most recently a HTML5 LEGO edition that lets you mash-up the gender stereotypes in LEGO’s new Friends commercials.
+We have an HTML5 video version and most recently a HTML5 LEGO edition that lets you mash-up the gender stereotypes in LEGO’s new Friends commercials.

 • Try the Gendered Advertising Remixer (in HTML5)